Alexejhero/Menu-Item-Overrides/README.md

-> **Warning**
-> This project is barebones.
-It was originally meant for personal use but we thought we should release it for everyone.
-> Feel free to open an issue or PR if you find an issue or want to contribute, we use this package constantly within our development team so we are actively maintaining it.

 # Menu Item Overrides

 Don't you just hate it when you install a few assets or packages and then your menu ends up looking like one of those old Internet Explorer installations with like 20 toolbar extensions?